Loyola College, Manvi

-Loyola College, Manvi, was founded by the Society of Jesus in Karnataka, India, in 2012, in the Kalyan Karnataka region in Manvi, Raichur District.
+Loyola College, Manvi was founded by the Jesuits of Karnataka Jesuit Province in the year 2012 in Manvi Taluk, Raichur District in the Kalyana Karnataka region of Karnataka State, India.
 It is a coeducational institution and tries to maintain a large enrollment of girls.

 Courses

 The college is affiliated to Gulbarga University and since 2021, Raichur University.
-It offers degrees in the arts (BA), in commerce (B.Com.) and in science (B.Sc.) and well as M.Com., approved in the year 2021-22 by the government of Karnataka.
+It offers degrees in the arts (BA), in commerce (B.Com.) and in science (B.Sc.) in Computer (BCA) and well as M.Com., approved in the year 2021-22 by the government of Karnataka.

 Loyola Institute of Research and Innovative Studies (LIRIS) was founded in 2019.
+In the year 2021 the Karnataka State Higher Education Council (KSHEC) approved M.Com. programme in the College affiliated with Raichur University.

 Facilities

 Facilities include a playground, laboratory, computer center, health center, indoor basketball court, hostels for gents and ladies and a guest house.